blmoore/blogR/blog_ideas.md

 ### Politics

 * **Commons / PMQs transcripts**:  public opinion a while ago was generally that the UK parliament was too London-focused.
 By scraping debate transcripts we could find out to what extent that's true.
-I wonder if it is discussed disproportionately
-more than expected given its size or GDP contribution.
+I wonder if it is discussed disproportionately more than expected given its population size or GDP contribution.
 * **Public schooling**: plot the proportion of publicly-educated politicans per party over time.
 Not sure there's a good source for this data.